The HRC-I Background Spectra Files

 - Apply the PI Filter

 The HRC background spectra files are included in the main CALDB download file.
-Unlike the background event files, there is no additional tarfile to download.
+In contrast to the background event files, there is no additional tarfile to download.

-Next we create an asphist histogram, which is a binned representation of aspect motion during the observation.
-In many cases, there will be more than one aspect solution file (pcad_asol1.fits) for an observation.
+Next we need to generate an observation-specific ARF file.
+To do this, we first create an asphist histogram, which is a binned representation of aspect motion during the observation.
+In some rare cases, there will be more than one aspect solution file (pcad_asol1.fits) for an observation.
 All the files must be input to the infile parameter, either as a list or as a stack.
 Here we use:

 The aspect histogram is used as input to mkarf, which creates the ARF file.
 The source location is given as (16384.5,16384.5), the aimpoint of the HRC-I detector.

 unix% pset ardlib AXAF_HRC-I_BADPIX_FILE=hrcf09700_bpix1.fits unix% punlearn mkarf unix% mkarf "9700_asphist.fits[ASPHIST]" 9700_arf.fits \ sourcepixelx=16384.5 sourcepixely=16384.5 \ engrid="grid(rmf.fits[cols ENERG_LO,ENERG_HI])" \ obsfile=hrcf09700N005_evt2.fits detsubsys=HRC-I mode=h